 As of the iOS 14.5 update on April 26, Apple now requires every app to prompt the user with an option to either “opt in” or “opt out” of in-app data collection.
 This means that users will have an upfront choice for whether they want their browsing habits to be visible by third-party platforms.

-Before the update, it’s estimated that around 70% of iPhone users were opted in to data collection (It was previously possible to opt-out manually, but had to be done through the settings menu.)
+Before the update, it’s estimated that around 70% of iPhone users have opted in to data collection (It was previously possible to opt-out manually, but had to be done through the settings menu.)
 Following the update, the opt-in rate is now estimated be as low as 5%.

 What’s the Impact on Digital Marketing?

 Digital marketing is a data-driven enterprise, especially digital advertising.
-Platforms like Facebook are great places to advertise, not only because they have a massive audience, but also because they have been able to collect a wealth of data about people’s interests, demographics and browsing behavior that advertisers can use to display their ads to certain categories of consumers.
+Platforms like Facebook are great places to advertise, not only because they have a massive audience, but also because they have been able to collect a wealth of data about people’s interests, demographics, and browsing behavior that advertisers can use to display their ads to certain categories of consumers.